 Grant access to an item or a folder

 ‘Grant access to an item or a folder’ action is the next step after the ‘Stop sharing an item or a file’ action.
 You removed all permissions from the item or file, but now you need to give some of them back.
 This action needs a bit more than just an item ID.
 You have to enter also recipients (users) and Roles to assign.
 By default it offers only 2 roles in a dropdown: Can edit (Edit permission level) and Can view (View permission level).

 Luckily, you can define also your own ‘Roles’ value for the other permission levels, including your custom ones.
 For example, to assign Read permission level.

 This action doesn’t replace as many REST API HTTP request as the one before, but it’s still a few.

 1. get user ID _api/web/siteusers/getbyemail('userEmail') 2. assign permissions to user _api/lists/getByTitle('ListName')/items(ID)/roleassignments/addroleassignment(PrincipalId=UserID,roleDefId=RoleID)

 As already mentioned, you don’t have to stay with Edit and View permissions, but you can use all the permission levels available on your SharePoint site.
 Below you can see a table with the default RoleIDs.

 You can also find all of the permission level IDs, including your custom levels, using browser, REST API (_api/web/roledefinitions), and search (<d:name>).

 As already mentioned, you can assign permissions only to users (with email address).
 That means users and Microsoft 365 group.
-You can’t assign permission to SharePoint group using this action, which I consider unfortunate.
+You can’t assign permission to SharePoint group using this action, that’ll always need an HTTP request.